Cisco Networking

 VRF Import/Export Maps

+What are VRF import/export maps and why to use it?
 VRFs are an excellent tool for maintaining segregated routing topologies for separate customers or services.
 However, what if you needed to export only a subset of routes within a VRF?
-Inter-VRF routing using route targets along with BGP are the mechanisms to facilitate this.
-This kind of design is generally seen Read more…
+Inter-VRF routing using route targets along with BGP are the Read more…

 By Joe Conklin, ago